Greatest Hits (Mariah Carey album): Background and development

 One day, I will put out a greatest hits with songs that didn't even go on the charts because they were never commercially released (i.e., 'Breakdown', (Note: Though not included in Greatest Hits, "Breakdown" was later included in The Remixes (2003).)
 'Underneath the Stars', 'Butterfly', etc.) or songs that came out that didn't go to #1 that are, in my opinion, better than some that did (i.e., 'Make It Happen', 'Anytime You Need a Friend', 'Endless Love' with Luther, or 'Can't Let Go')."

-By contrast, Carey was more positive about the track selection of Greatest Hits, describing the new inclusions as "songs that needed to be really heard".
+By contrast, Carey was more positive about the track selection for Greatest Hits, describing the new inclusions as "songs that needed to be really heard".
 The album includes every track from #1's, except "Whenever You Call" and the international bonus track "Do You Know Where You're Going To (Theme from Mahogany)".
 The album additionally includes seven more songs released before #1's, and four songs released after #1's, including the US number-one hits "Heartbreaker" and "Thank God I Found You".
 "Without You" also appears in the album's standard track list, while it was only included as a bonus track in international releases of #1's.

-Greatest Hits is the only Carey compilation to feature the original version of "Fantasy".
-Her other compilations, including #1's, feature the Ol' Dirty Bastard remix as it is Carey's preferred version of the song, who described it as a "turning point" in her career.
+Greatest Hits is the only Carey compilation to include the original version of "Fantasy".
+Her other compilations, including #1's, feature the Ol' Dirty Bastard remix, Carey's preferred version; she has described the remix as a "turning point" in her career.
 "Endless Love", a duet with Luther Vandross, was not previously included in a Carey album; the song reached top-ten in several countries, including number two in the US, and number three in the UK.